markstephenburnham/text-to-speech/README.md

 # text-to-speech
 Sample script to to generate an mp3 speech file using Google Text-to-Speech

-The script was created to run on MacOS, Big Sur
+The processes were tested on MacOS, Big Sur, you'll likely need to modify for other systems.

 ### Functions